kuznetsov-radio/gximagecomputing/README.md

 To compute the microwave emission maps, you firstly need to create the input data blocks by calling the following functions:

 1. Load the GX Simulator model:<br/>
-   model=LoadGXmodel(modelfile)<br/>
+   model=LoadGXmodel(modelfile [, newTime=newTime])<br/>
+   where:<br/>
-   where modelfile is the name of the GX Simulator model file (the model must contain the field line information and the chromospheric part).
+   modelfile is the name of the GX Simulator model file (the model must contain the field line information and the chromospheric part).<br/>
+   newTime is the new date and time in a format accepted by the anytim() function.
+If specified, the model is rotated to the new date and time.

 2. Load the EBTEL tables:<br/>
    ebtel=LoadEBTEL(ebtelfile [, DEM=DEM, DDM=DDM])<br/>